nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 </div>

-The `redo` command does the opposite — it calls `Model#redoNetworkBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the NetworkBook to that state.
+The `redo` command does the opposite — it calls `Model::redoNetworkBook`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the NetworkBook to that state.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index `networkBookStateList.size() - 1`, pointing to the latest NetworkBook state, then there are no undone NetworkBook states to restore.
-The `redo` command uses `Model#canRedoNetworkBook()` to check if this is the case.
+The `redo` command uses `Model::canRedoNetworkBook` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </div>

 Step 5.
 The user then decides to execute the command `open 1 /index 1`.
-Commands that do not modify NetworkBook's list of all contacts or displayed contacts, such as `open 1 /index 1`, will usually not call `Model#undoNetworkBook()`, `Model#redoNetworkBook()`, or any `Model` commands that call `VersionedNetworkBook#commit`.
+Commands that do not modify NetworkBook's list of all contacts or displayed contacts, such as `open 1 /index 1`, will usually not call `Model::undoNetworkBook`, `Model::redoNetworkBook`, or any `Model` commands that call `VersionedNetworkBook::commit`.
 Thus, the `networkBookStateList` remains unchanged.

 ![UndoRedoState4](images/UndoRedoState4.png)

 Step 6.
-The user executes `clear`, which calls `Model#setNetworkBook()` which in turn calls `VersionedNetworkBook#commit()`.
+The user executes `clear`, which calls `Model::setNetworkBook` which in turn calls `VersionedNetworkBook::commit`.
 Since the `currentStatePointer` is not pointing at the end of the `networkBookStateList`, all NetworkBook states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 ![UndoRedoState5](images/UndoRedoState5.png)